publicdocs/uscode/assets/md/titles/usc26/us/usc/t26/stA/ch1/schB/ptVI/m__us_usc_t26_s165.md

 >                   then, for purposes of subparagraphs (A) and (C), the noncorporate taxpayer or group of noncorporate taxpayers referred to in clause (i) shall be treated as a corporation.
 The preceding sentence shall apply only if such noncorporate taxpayer (or group of noncorporate taxpayers) on July 1, 1980, held stock constituting control (within the meaning of section 368(c) of the Internal Revenue Code of 1986) of the corporation holding (directly or indirectly) the motor carrier operating authority.

->             “(C) __Adjustment to basis.—Under regulations prescribed by the Secretary of the Treasury or his delegate, proper adjustment shall be made to the basis of the stock or other assets in the manner provided by such regulations to take into account any allocation under subparagraph (A).__
+>             “(C) __Adjustment to basis.—__

+>             Under regulations prescribed by the Secretary of the Treasury or his delegate, proper adjustment shall be made to the basis of the stock or other assets in the manner provided by such regulations to take into account any allocation under subparagraph (A).

->         “(3) __Section 381 of the internal revenue code of 1986 to apply.—For purposes of section 381 of the Internal Revenue Code of 1986, any item described in this section shall be treated as an item described in subsection (c) of such section 381.__
+>         “(3) __Section 381 of the internal revenue code of 1986 to apply.—__

+>         For purposes of section 381 of the Internal Revenue Code of 1986, any item described in this section shall be treated as an item described in subsection (c) of such section 381.

+>     “(d) __Effective Date.—__

->     “(d) __Effective Date.—The provisions of this section shall apply to taxable years ending after__  __June 30, 1980__  __.”__
+>     The provisions of this section shall apply to taxable years ending after June 30, 1980.”

 \[[Pub.
 L. 97–424, title V, § 517(b)][/us/pl/97/424/s517/b], Jan.
 6, 1983, [96 Stat.
 2184][/us/stat/96/2184], provided that: